woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/push-webstore-items.md

 # Push webstore items

-You can configure how the WooCommerce Connector is to push item data from Business Central to your WooCommerce store.
+You can configure how the WooCommerce Connector is to push item data from Business Central to your webstore.

-## To set up the push of item data from Business Central to your WooCommerce store
+## To set up the push of item data from Business Central to your webstore

 1. Choose ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), enter <i>woocommerce connector setup</i>, and then choose the related link.

    The <b>WooCommerce Connector Setup</b> page opens.

 1. On the <b>Synchronization</b> FastTab, under <b>Push Data To Webstore</b>, in <b>Items</b>, specify one of the following options:
-     - <i>Mapped Only</i> : The WooCommerce Connector synchronizes mapped item records from Business Central to your WooCommerce store.
+     - <i>Mapped Only</i> : The WooCommerce Connector synchronizes mapped item records from Business Central to your webstore.
-     - <i>None</i> : The WooCommerce Connector does not synchronize item records from Business Central to your WooCommerce store.
+     - <i>None</i> : The WooCommerce Connector does not synchronize item records from Business Central to your webstore.

 ## Feedback